Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

-Note that in *Envelope* visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the *Distance* influence area of the selected bones (also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry - only effective in *Envelope* visualization, even though it is always available...).
+Note that in *Envelope* visualization, :kbd:`Alt-S` does not clear the scale, but rather scales the *Distance* influence area of the selected bones (also available through the :menuselection:`Pose --> Scale Envelope Distance` menu entry, which is only effective in *Envelope* visualization, even though it is always available...).

 Conversely, you may define the current pose as the new rest position (i.e.
 "apply" current transformations to the *Edit Mode*),